Our Lady of the Most Holy Rosary Cathedral, Estelí

-The Our Lady of the Most Holy Rosary Cathedral (Catedral Nuestra Señora del Santísimo Rosario) also called Estelí Cathedral is a religious building in the Catholic Church that serves as the seat of the Diocese of Estelí and is dedicated to the Marian devotion of Our Lady of the Rosary, patroness of the Diocese.
-It is located in the city of Estelí, in the Central American country of Nicaragua.
-It has a neoclassic and modern style, it was consecrated as the seat of the diocese on December 17, 1962 by Pope John XXIII.
+The Our Lady of the Most Holy Rosary Cathedral (Catedral Nuestra Señora del Santísimo Rosario), also called Estelí Cathedral, is a cathedral of the Catholic Church in the city of Estelí, that serves as the seat of the Diocese of Estelí in Nicaragua.
+It is dedicated to the Marian devotion of Our Lady of the Rosary, patroness of the Diocese, and has a neoclassic and modern style.
+It was consecrated as the seat of the diocese on December 17, 1962 by Pope John XXIII.

-In 1946, being the temple in its first stage, the old image of "Crucified Lord Detachment" was discovered, because of the remodeling of the temple, Christ was deposited in a wooden urn, abandoned in a tank of the main altar.
-He was known until the 1990s, as the White Cathedral.